My name is Jason O’Neil.

 I use this blog to write about different things, for different audiences, so I’ve split them up into different categories / different blogs:

 - Front End Development Blog: I’m a big fan of the web as a platform, and love exploring what’s possible, what’s great to use, what’s accessible, and what’s up-and-coming for our industry.
-I also love getting to local web meet-ups in Perth, including the Fenders group for front-end developers.

 - Haxe Blog: a profound programming language that took me from junior developer to senior, teaching me good practice and fundamentals each step of the way.
 It’s a great programming language with a close-knit community that somehow never managed to get critical momentum.
 It’s amazing though, I usually use it for my side projects, and I’ve written a lot of “haxelibs”.